 Els specialises in environmental law, food safety regulations, nuclear law and international trade disputes.

 She has extensive experience assisting companies with their environmental compliances as part of due diligence exercises, ongoing business operations and litigation processes.
-She helps clients chalk out their compliance strategy, which often includes obtaining or renewing environmental permits under the various environmental laws (including under the water; air; hazardous wastes; hazardous chemicals; e-Waste; pesticides and Environmental Impact Assessment regulations) and guides them through their interactions with various state pollution control boards and the central Ministry of Environment and Forests.
+She helps clients chalk out their compliance strategy, which often includes obtaining or renewing environmental permits under the various environmental laws (including under the water, air, hazardous wastes, hazardous chemicals, e-Waste, pesticides and Environmental Impact Assessment regulations) and guides them through their interactions with various State P2ollution Control Boards and the central Ministry of Environment and Forests.
 She tracks developments in various multilateral environmental agreements and advises on repercussions for India-based companies.

 Els is listed in the Who’s Who of Environmental lawyers.
-In the most recent 2013 edition, she is the only lawyer nominated from India.
+In the most recent 2016 edition, she is the only lawyer selected from India.

 +91 22 2261 2527